Parity conjecture for abelian surfaces: Introduction

 \subsection{Main results}

+The Birch–-Swinnerton-Dyer conjecture predicts that the Mordell–-Weil rank of an abelian variety $A$ over a number field $K$ is given by the order of vanishing of the $L$-function $L(A/K, s)$ at $s\!=\!1$.
+Despite being more than half a century old, there has been little theoretical evidence for the conjecture beyond the case of elliptic curves.
+The aim of the present article is to show that it correctly predicts the parity of the rank of abelian surfaces, at least if one is willing to assume the finiteness of Tate--Shafarevich groups.

-The Birch--Swinnerton-Dyer conjecture predicts that the Mordell--Weil rank of an abelian variety $A$ over a number field $K$ is given by the order of vanishing of the $L-$function $L(A/K,s)$ at $s\!=\!1$.
-The functional equation for $L(A/K,s)$ predicts that this function is essentially either symmetric or antisymmetric around the central point $s\!=\!1$, and, consequently, the sign in the functional equation determines the parity of the order of the zero there.
-Of course, neither the analytic continuation of the $L$-function nor its functional equation are at present known.
-However, part of the conjectural framework specifies that the {\em sign} is given by the global root number $w_{A/K}\in\{\pm1\}$, which is defined through the Galois representation attached to $A/K$ and is independent of any conjectures.
+Recall that the functional equation for $L(A/K, s)$ says that this function is essentially either symmetric or antisymmetric around the central point $s\!=\!1$, and, consequently, the sign in the functional equation determines the parity of the order of the zero there.
+Of course, neither the analytic continuation of the $L$-function nor its functional equation have been proved.
+However, part of the conjectural framework specifies that the sign is given by the global root number $w_{A/K}\in \{\pm 1\}$, an invariant that is defined independently of any conjectures.
 One thus expects that the root number controls the parity of the rank of $A/K$:

 \begin{conjecture}[Parity conjecture] For every abelian variety $A$ over a number field $K$,

 \end{conjecture}